dribdat/dribdat/README.md

 ### Test locally using SSL

-Some development scenarios and OAuth providers require SSL.
+Some development scenarios and OAuth testing requires SSL.
 To use this in development with self-signed certificates (you will get a browser warning), start the server with `./manage.py run --cert=adhoc`

 # Credits